composewell/streaming-benchmarks/README.rst

   operations it is slightly worse than ``conduit``.
 * ``conduit`` and ``pipes`` show unusually large space utilization for ``take`` and ``drop`` operations (more than 100-150 MiB vs 3 MiB).
-* ``drinkery`` shows very good performance too though not plotted here because of a small issue in measurement and lack of space.
+* ``drinkery`` shows performance more or less similar to streaming/conduit/pipes but is not plotted here.
 * ``machines`` is roughly 2x slower than the slowest library here, and its maximum resident set size is close to 100 MiB for all operations (touching 300 MiB for ``take``) compared to the 3MiB for all other libraries.
 I am not